Thomas Hines: Early life

-Civil War
+American Civil War

 Early war experiences

-Hines joined the Confederate army, as did at least eleven of his cousins.
+Hines joined the Confederate army, as did at least eleven cousins.
 Hines initially led "Buckner's Guides", which were attached to Albert Sidney Johnston's command, as his fellow guides recognized his "coolness and leadership".
 In November 1861, he was given a lieutenant's commission.
 On December 31, 1861, he led a successful mission to Borah's Ferry, Kentucky, to attack a Union outpost there.

-The Guides were disbanded in January 1862 after the Confederate government of Kentucky fled Bowling Green, as Hines did not want to fight anywhere except in Kentucky.
+The Guides were disbanded in January 1862 after the Confederate government of Kentucky fled Bowling Green; Hines did not want to fight anywhere except in Kentucky.
 He traveled to Richmond, Virginia, and missed the Battle of Shiloh as a result.
-In April, he decided to join Brig.
+In April, Hines decided to join Brig.
 Gen. John Hunt Morgan, and he re-enlisted in the army as a private in the 9th Kentucky Cavalry in May 1862.
-Morgan recognized Hines' talents and commissioned him as a captain on June 10, 1862.
-Afterward, Hines spent most of his time engaged in secret missions in his beloved Kentucky.
+Morgan commissioned Hines as a captain on June 10, 1862.
+Afterward, Hines spent most of his time conducting espionage in Kentucky.
 Dressed in civilian clothes, he usually operated alone to avoid drawing attention to himself, not wanting to be executed as a spy.

-On many of his forays in Kentucky, Hines made special trips to see loved ones.
-Often it was to visit Nancy Sproule, his childhood sweetheart and future bride, in Brown's Lock, near Bowling Green.
-On other occasions he visited his parents in Lexington, Kentucky.
-In both places, Union spies attempted to capture Hines, but he always escaped, even after his father had been captured and his mother was sick in bed.
+Hines made special trips to see loved ones on his forays in Kentucky.
+Often, it was to visit Nancy Sproule, his childhood sweetheart and future bride, in Brown's Lock, near Bowling Green.
+On other occasions, he visited his parents in Lexington, Kentucky.
+In both places, U.S. authorities attempted to capture Hines, but he always escaped, even after his father had been captured and his mother was sick in bed.

 1863

-In June 1863, Hines led an invasion into Indiana with 25 Confederates posing as a Union unit in pursuit of deserters.
-Their goal was to see if the local Copperheads would support the invasion of John Hunt Morgan planned for July 1863.
+In June 1863, Hines led an invasion into Indiana with 25 Confederates posing as a U.S. unit in pursuit of deserters.
+Their goal was to see if the local Copperheads would support the invasion that John Hunt Morgan planned for July 1863.
 Traveling through Kentucky for eight days to obtain supplies for their mission, they crossed the Ohio River to enter Indiana, near the village of Derby, on June 18, 1863.
 Hines visited the local Copperhead leader, Dr. William A. Bowles, in French Lick, and learned that there would be no formal support for Morgan's Raid.
-On his way back to Kentucky, Hines and his men were discovered in Valeene, Indiana, leading to a small skirmish near Leavenworth, Indiana, on Little Blue Island.
-Hines had to abandon his men as he swam across the Ohio River under gunfire.
+On his way back to Kentucky, Hines and his men were discovered in Valeene, Indiana, leading to a minor skirmish near Leavenworth, Indiana, on Little Blue Island.
+Hines abandoned his men, swimming across the Ohio River under gunfire.

-After wandering around Kentucky for a week, Hines rejoined General Morgan at Brandenburg, Kentucky.
-Colonel Basil W. Duke made a disparaging comment in his memoirs about how Hines appeared on the Brandenburg riverfront, saying Hines was "apparently the most listless inoffensive youth that was ever imposed upon"; despite being Morgan's second-in-command, Colonel Duke was usually not told of all the espionage Hines was carrying out, causing some to believe that Hines and Duke did not like each other, which was not the case.
+After wandering around Kentucky for a week, Hines rejoined Morgan at Brandenburg, Kentucky.
+Colonel Basil W. Duke made a disparaging comment in his memoirs about how Hines appeared on the Brandenburg riverfront, saying Hines was "apparently the most listless inoffensive youth that was ever imposed upon"; despite being Morgan's second-in-command, Duke was usually not told of all the espionage Hines was carrying out, causing some to believe that Hines and Duke did not like each other, which was not the case.